 Roy Gefen, one of the first investors and CMO of accessiBe, explains how inaccessible websites are hindering advancements in society.
+He shares that by excluding people with disabilities we’re hindering societal progress.

 Approximately 25% of the world’s population lives with a disability that interferes with how they navigate the web.
 That’s about 1.5 billion people who don’t have equal access to the valuable information and resources provided by the internet.